Monotheism: Asia

-Oceania

-Aboriginal Australian religion

-Aboriginal Australians are typically described as polytheistic in nature.
-Although some researchers shy from referring to Dreamtime figures as "gods" or "deities", they are broadly described as such for the sake of simplicity.

-In Southeastern Australian cultures, the sky father Baiame is perceived as the creator of the universe (though this role is sometimes taken by other gods like Yhi or Bunjil) and at least among the Gamilaraay traditionally revered above other mythical figures.
-Equation between him and the Christian god is common among both missionaries and modern Christian Aboriginals.

-The Yolngu had extensive contact with the Makassans and adopted religious practises inspired by those of Islam.
-The god Walitha'walitha is based on Allah (specifically, with the wa-Ta'ala suffix), but while this deity had a role in funerary practises it is unclear if it was "Allah-like" in terms of functions.

-Andaman Islands

-The religion of the Andamanese peoples has at times been described as "animistic monotheism", believing foremost in a single deity, Paluga, who created the universe.
-However, Paluga is not worshipped, and anthropomorphic personifications of natural phenomena are also known.

 South Asia

 Hinduism

 As an old religion, Hinduism inherits religious concepts spanning monotheism, polytheism, panentheism, pantheism, monism, and atheism among others; and its concept of God is complex and depends upon each individual and the tradition and philosophy followed.

 Hindu views are broad and range from monism, through pantheism and panentheism (alternatively called monistic theism by some scholars) to monotheism and even atheism.
 Hinduism cannot be said to be purely polytheistic.
 Hindu religious leaders have repeatedly stressed that while God's forms are many and the ways to communicate with him are many, God is one.
 The puja of the murti is a way to communicate with the abstract one god (Brahman) which creates, sustains and dissolves creation.